Larpetsu/nyaa-mangawatch/README.md

 ---

-You tell it what manga to watch, it tells you when there is a new chapter.
+You tell it what series to look out for, it tells you when there is a new chapter.
 The bot pings you when a new chapter for the series you want is uploaded.
 ---

 ## Commands